bob-the-dyer/webscraper/README.md

 7. Uses [HtmlUnit](http://htmlunit.sourceforge.net) under the hood.

-8. No map/reduce technique at the moment, no any performance optimization
+8. No map/reduce technique at the moment, no any performance optimization.

+9. Runs headless as a pure console application.

 Prerequisites
 -------------